Crebs/Stocker/README.md

 After you install Anaconda® you may need to restart/refresh you terminal.

+### Allow Remote Automation
+To allow Stocker to scrape the internet on Safari go into Preference -> Advanced and check box label `Show Develop menu in menu bar.
+Then select Developer -> Allow Remote Automation.

 ### Done
 In the words of the infamous Porky Pig, "That's all Folks!".
 Your environment should be ready to use Stocker.